mratsim/loop-fusion/README.md

   let b = @[11, 12, 13]
   let c = @[10, 10, 10]

-  forEach x in a, y in b, z in c:
+  forZip x in a, y in b, z in c:
     echo (x + y) * z

   # 120